mvzink/pylehash/README.md

 Stuff that doesn't exist yet
 ----------------------------

-Ordered roughly by priority to the end of having a working switch
+Ordered roughly by priority

+* An example app
 * `_ring`/`_line` mechanics
 * Correct k-bucket mechanics
 	* Not filling up, checking that they exist, etc.